Pullusb/greasepencil-addon/README.md

 **Reset view** (free navigation only): Click and release immediately without rotation to reset (up view point to world Z).

+**Incremental rotate** Use `Shift` to increment rotation by a user-defined degree (in addon pref)

+**Save/restore camera rotation** use button in sidebar

+## Viewport timeline scrubbing

+Use `Alt + Mid-Clic` to call viewport timeline (customisable in addon prefs)

+Use `Ctrl` to snap on keys

+Options:

+`Always snap` option snap on the keys

+`Rolling mode` Discard timing information to jump quickly between keys

+You have a lot more option to customise the Graphical aspect of the timeline.

 ## Straight stroke